Greed is not a quality that pleases God. Because greedy people make material things their god! In fact, it is just another form of idol worship.

 Think about this:

 Did you know that a greedy person is the same as an idol worshipper?
-Yes, greedy people make things their god!
+Yes, greedy people make material things their god!
 Jesus warned against this.
 So, make it a priority to understand greed; this study can help.

 Excessive and eager desire to get or have.
 A desire for more than one needs or deserves, as of food, drink, wealth, or power.
 It is greediness.
 Stresses lack of restraint and often of discrimination in desire.
 An unmixed evil; Christians are to be on guard against (Luke 12:15).